-Making bitter comedies about failure, frustration, and intellectual dissatisfaction, and then using puppets…I know it seems like career suicide for a filmmaker.
-But there’s a dire decision every filmmaker has to face: do you join the long queue waiting for that tiny, tiny chance at directing studio projects that nearly always end up conforming to boardroom ideas of what a Cineplex product needs to be…or do you pick out your own trail through the wilderness, and make the very peculiar movies that reside in your secret thoughts, no matter how much that puts you out to sea, floating further and further away from the land of billboards and Comic-Cons?
-There’s no right answer, I suppose – we all just have to follow our natures in this regard.
-But there’s no point in having microbudget freedom if all you do is imitate other movies.
+Making bitter comedies about failure, frustration, and intellectual dissatisfaction using puppets…I suppose there’s a dire decision every filmmaker has to face: do you join the incredibly long queue waiting for that microscopic chance at directing studio projects that nearly always end up conforming to boardroom ideas of what a Cineplex product needs to be…or do you make the very peculiar movies that reside in your secret thoughts, no matter how much that puts you out to sea, floating further and further away from the land of billboards and publicity departments?
+We all just have to follow our natures in this regard.
+But there’s no point in going with microbudget freedom to simply imitate other movies.
 Why make cheaper versions of what the studios do?
-If you left all that behind, the horizon would be open…even if you’re mostly out there all alone with a backpack full of camcorder batteries.
+Once you leave all that behind, the horizon is open…even if you’re out there all alone with a backpack full of camcorder batteries.
+Some filmmakers stay at the lovely hotel, some wander off into the forest…it’s always been like that, I suppose.

 A puppeteer named Roman Paska once put it this way: